 Our course on Derivatives and Options pricing has three themes:

-a) A brief introduction to the treasury, sales and trading environment
+- A brief introduction to the bank treasury function, and the sales and trading environment.

-b) An introduction to the universe of derivatives products and
+- An introduction to the universe of derivatives products, and

 The primary challenge is to understand who uses derivative products and how exactly are they used.
-In most cases, you would go to a treasury which is a part of a bank or an investment bank, and you do not represent an individual investor, but rather, an institutional investor.
-We therefore need to understand the terminology of Treasury and the operating environment in which these products are sold.
+In most cases, you would go to a treasury department which is a part of a bank or an investment bank, and you do not represent an individual investor, but rather, an institutional investor.
+We, therefore, need to understand the terminology used within the bank’s treasury function and the operating environment in which these products are sold.

-It is one thing to say that one understands exotics, compound options, forward rate agreements, but it’s a completely different thing to price them, to figure out how to manage their risk, and to explain them to clients.
+It is one thing to say that one understands exotics, compound options, forward rate agreements.
+It’s completely different to price them, to figure out how to manage their risk, and to explain them to clients.

-When you deal with corporate customers, especially with high level corporate customers, you do not want to talk to them in buzzwords.
-Rather, you want to explain the terminology to them in a language which they can easily understand.
+When you deal with corporate customers, especially with large corporate clients, you do not want to talk to them in buzzwords.
+Rather, you want to explain the terminology to them in a language that they can easily understand.
 Therefore, the important thing is to build a list, where you have difficult terms on one side and their equivalent words in simple English on the other.

-The best way for achieving this is by pricing the structure in Excel.
+The best way for achieving an understanding of derivatives is by pricing the structure in EXCEL.
 Till you do this with your own hands, it will be difficult for to you fully appreciate how a structure actually works.

 The following is the daily planner for the next seven days.

-When you work for a bank, treasury is the function that is responsible for ensuring that the bank has enough liquidity and presence in the market in which it operates.
-When you work for a corporate entity, a treasury has more or less the same role.
-The difference between a treasury at a bank and one at a corporate is that a treasury at a bank works primarily for the bank, but also for its customers.
-On the other hand, a treasury at a corporate works only for the corporate.
+When you work for a bank, the treasury department is the function that is responsible for ensuring that the bank has enough liquidity and presence in the market in which it operates.
+When you work for a corporate entity, a treasury department has more or less the same role.
+The difference between a treasury department at a bank and one at a corporate is that a treasury at a bank works primarily for the bank, but it also provides services for the bank’s customers.
+On the other hand, a corporate treasury department works only for the corporate entity.

-If there is a corporate that borrows a lot of money, the treasury is responsible for ensuring that the interest costs of the borrowing is managed well and there is no liquidity crunch.
-For instance, a bank should not have a $10 billion maturing 4 days before the next $20 billion issue is coming through.
+If there is a corporate entity that borrows substantial amounts, the treasury department is responsible for ensuring that the interest costs of borrowing are managed well and there is no liquidity crunch.
+For instance, you should not have a $10 billion line maturing 4 days before the next $20 billion issue is coming through.

-The one thing which you will notice when you deal with people managing the treasury is that they are usually very smart people, but have low tolerance for wasting time, especially during trading hours.
+The people managing the treasury are usually very smart people.
+They have a low tolerance for wasting time, especially during trading hours.
 The way that they make money is very simple.
 Irrespective of whichever market they operate in, they are able to understand the real price of a given security at a given point in time.

-A ‘true price” can have several meanings, but in the context of our discussion, it refers to the right market price.
+A ‘true price” can have several meanings.
+In the context of our discussion, it refers to the right market price.
 There is a term around this which is known as price discovery.
 Price discovery refers to the process of constantly buying and selling securities until you are able to figure out the right price for it.
 Treasurers and traders are very good at discovering what the right price for a trade is.

 Consider the example of a mid-sized bank in the US.
 This bank would generate anywhere between 6,000 to 10,000 tickets in a day.
-If you look at a mid-sized treasury in Karachi, Dubai or Mumbai, it would generate between 100 to 150 tickets in a day.
+A mid-sized treasury department in Karachi, Dubai or Mumbai generates between 100 to 150 tickets in a day.

 The reason why this course is important is that if you work hard and apply yourself, you will at least be able to start and maintain an intelligent conversation.
 Think about it as if you are working for Goldman Sachs for the next seven days and you are trying to impress the Managing Director(MD) who in this case is me, by asking me difficult questions which I cannot answer.